unam3/trial-bot-vk/README.md

 Only messages that was received when bot is up and running will be processed.

-Keyboard in the answer to `/repeat` command will be accessible to all chat participants and will be applied to settings of the first one who use it.
+Keyboard in the answer to `/repeat` command will be accessible to all chat participants (VK limitation) and will be applied for the first one who use it.

+Number of message repeats for all chats of the participant is the same.